Doctoral Qualifying Examinations

 - Clinical Aspects of Speech and Hearing

-These six subjects are normally taken in the first year of study and must be taken by the fourth semester.
+The five core subjects are normally taken in the first year of study, and must be taken by the fourth semester.

-The most efficient way to pass the core component of the qualifying exam is to demonstrate competence in the core disciplines by earning at least four A's and two B’s in the six core subjects.
+The most efficient way to pass the core component of the qualifying exam is to demonstrate competence in the core disciplines by earning at least three A's and two B’s in the five core subjects.
+(For students entered 2015 or before, and having a six core-course requirement, four A's and two B's.)

 Those students not meeting the above criteria may be assigned a remedy at the discretion of the curriculum and student tracking committees.
 Examples include: